LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Methodology

-One step further, we use the lexical negatives ($\mathcal{N}^\mathrm{lex2}$) for learning more lexical knowledge.
-Comparing the dense negatives, these lexical negatives ($\mathcal{N}^\mathrm{lex1}$ and $\mathcal{N}^\mathrm{lex2}$) can provide more diverse examples for robust retriever training.
-Also, they could be regarded as adversarial examples to challenge the dense retriever, thus enhancing the lexicon-aware capability of the dense model.
+Considering the similar backbone (i.e., both are fine-tuned on PLMs) and the same optimization objectives (i.e., Eq.~\ref{eq:contrastive-learning}) of both dense and lexicon-aware retrievers, their significant differences in retrieval behaviors may partially stem from training with different negative passages.
+So intuitively, dense one can use the lexical negatives ($\mathcal{N}^\mathrm{lex1}$) to partially imitate the training process of the lexical teacher ($\theta^{\mathrm{lex2}}$), thus learning lexicon-aware ability.
+One step further, we use the lexical negatives ($\mathcal{N}^\mathrm{lex2}$) for learning more and harder lexical knowledge.
+Meanwhile, compared to the dense negatives ($\mathcal{N}^\mathrm{den1}$), these lexical negatives ($\mathcal{N}^\mathrm{lex1}$ and $\mathcal{N}^\mathrm{lex2}$) can provide more diverse examples and could be regarded as adversarial examples to challenge the dense retriever for robust retriever training.
 Formally, the lexicon-augmented contrastive loss for LED is,

 where $\mathcal{N}^{\mathrm{mix}}=\{\mathcal{N}^\mathrm{lex1} \cap \mathcal{N}^\mathrm{lex2} \cap \mathcal{N}^\mathrm{den1}\}$.